+The best music for geeks is a bit… well… eclectic, let’s say.
 Geeks usually dig unique and eccentric things, especially when it comes to music albums.
-In fact, a whole sub-culture was created around the music that geeks listen to.
+In fact, a whole sub-culture was created around the music that geeks enjoy.
 But nothing quite says “geek” like all things retro, especially vinyls.
-The only thing geekier is perhaps listening to vinyl records specifically geared towards geeks.
-We created this list of the best music for geeks with that in mind.
+The only thing geekier is listening to vinyl records of the best music for geeks.
+So, with that in mind, we created a list of the best music for geeks on vinyl and CD.
+Geek out!

 1. Planets (2010) by One Ring Zero